Towards Stabilized and Efficient Diffusion Transformers through Long-Skip-Connections with Spectral Constraints: Introduction

 To evaluate our proposed \ours, we conduct extensive experiments across 3 DiT backbones, assess training performance on 6 models, and inference efficiency on 7 visual generation tasks, spanning both class and text conditional image/video generation. \ours~ achieves superior training efficiency while consistently outperforming both standard baselines and prior caching methods in qualitative and quantitative evaluations.
 To summarize, we claim the following contribution of this work: \begin{itemize}

-\item Through theoretical analysis and comprehensive visualization, we identify \textit{Dynamic Feature Instability} as a fundamental root cause that impairs DiT training efficiency and hinders effective inference acceleration. \item We introduce \ours, an enhanced DiT architecture incorporating Long-Skip-Connections between shallow and deep transformer blocks.
-Our approach provides theoretical guarantees for feature stability through spectral norm analysis and enables efficient feature caching at strategically selected timesteps.
+\item Through theoretical analysis and comprehensive visualization, we identify \textit{Dynamic Feature Instability} as a fundamental root cause that impairs DiT training efficiency and hinders effective inference acceleration.

+\item We introduce \ours, an enhanced DiT architecture incorporating LSCs between shallow and deep transformer blocks.
+We provide theoretical guarantees for feature stability through spectral norm analysis and enable efficient feature caching at strategically selected timesteps.

-\item We conduct extensive evaluations across different DiT base models, and various image and video generation benchmarks.
-Results of substantial training and inference speedup and nearly undamaged generation quality consistently endorse the effectiveness of \ours.
+\item Results of substantial training and inference speedup and nearly undamaged generation quality consistently endorse the effectiveness of \ours.
 For example, compared to vanilla DiT, \ours~ achieves up to $4.4\times$ training acceleration with even better generation quality.
 When compared to state-of-the-art DiT caching techniques, \ours~ delivers $1.5$-$2\times$ additional speedup while maintaining superior output fidelity. \end{itemize}